 Now the place is packed with local gems offering a variety of ballpark-appropriate vittles.
 It’s truly a bounty of riches:

 My personal fave of the bunch is a killer grilled cheese sandwich from Melt.
-The Parmageddon, loaded with pierogies, just rocked my world.
-But any of their sandwiches will satisfy you.
+The Parmageddon, loaded with pierogies, just rocked my world but wasn’t there in 2023.
+My 2023 replacement, the bacon Mac n Cheese sandwich, gave me the carbs needed to run a marathon.
+You can’t go wrong here.

 Here’s another area where Cleveland went from unnoteworthy to among the best in baseball.

 The focus is decidedly Midwest.
-Local outpost Great Lakes Brewery sells 13 different beer alone including their Edmund Fitzgerald porter.
-Another local brewer, Market Garden, has a few as well including their Citramax IPA.
-Brew Kettle has an impressive tap list in the club level.
-And you can get some of Fat Head’s best stuff including their Headhunter IPA.
+Local outpost Fathead Brewery sells their full range Another local brewer, Market Garden, has a few as well including their Citramax IPA.
+And Brew Kettle has an impressive tap list in the club level and a few options down low.

 In addition, you can get regional craft brews from Bell’s, Rhinegeist, Ace, and Founders, plus some nationally-acclaimed choices as well.

-If macro is your thing, you can get a 12-oz can for only $5.
+If macro is your thing, you can get a 12-oz can of Miller Lite for only $2 before first pitch, and only $5 during the game.

 The only bummer is with all this new stuff, they closed the “Your Dad’s Beers” stand which used to feature stalwarts like Gennesee, Hamm’s, PBR, Stroh’s and even Blatz.
 It was gimmicky but fun.